 Contact the Credit Bureaus

-Now you have all this information about the credit bureaus.
+Now that you have all this information about the 3 bureaus.
 You may be wondering if you’re able to contact them.
 The answer is yes – they’re very accessible.
-Here’s how you can contact the credit bureaus:
+Here’s how you can contact them:

 - TransUnion: website - https://www.transunion.com/